pijll/18xx-unified-rules/games/SteamOverHolland.md

 from one of the company's tokens to any track on that tile.

-When placing a tile on a hex
-that contains a terrain cost,
-the company must pay that cost to the bank.
+When a connection is made across a hexside with a river, the company must pay 50.

 ##### Upgrading Tiles